JCMontalbano/Code-portfolio/NASDAQStudy/README.md

 This produced image JulyFANG.png:
 !['JulyFANG Vectors'](https://raw.githubusercontent.com/JCMontalbano/Code-portfolio/master/NASDAQStudy/JulyFANG.png)
+On the days where the target tech stocks moved more together than apart, the day is highlighted with a brighter red bar.
+* The red bars are darker proportional to the ratio of target movement to control movement, so on days when the whole market moved and the tech stocks moved in a way similar to it, the highlight is white.
+* This can be done over different timedeltas, of course, so you get these measures over week, month, year scales.
+* I highlighted the dates based on the absolute value of the changes, so that it's red when it goes up or down.
+I considered doing it in different colors but thought it might be too busy, so this script is strictly focused on the metric of 'target values move together more than background values'.

 #### Implications for future research:
-The most valuable part of this is the new metric.
-Separated from this code, I'd like to run it in a naive way over all the small groups, combinatorically, and identify groups which tend to move together over time.
-I like the way the image turned out, but this algorithm will scale well into really massive treatments, and that's what's most valuable.
+The most valuable part of this is the new metric - I hadn't seen this done anywhere, so it was a pleasure to work out the math.
+Separated from this code, I'd like to run this metric over all the possible target groups, combinatorically, and identify groups which tend to move together over time.
+I like the way the image turned out, but this algorithm will scale well into really massive treatments, and that's what's most valuable to me.